 The Board of Directors of Cumberland Academy believes its first and primary responsibility is the health and safety of the students who attend our school.
 We have spent countless hours during recent meetings evaluating and reevaluating what we can do to make Cumberland Academy a safe environment for learning and also provide support for the health needs of our students.

 To encourage good health practices and support special health needs of our students, we provide healthcare workings at our campuses for assistance and distribution of medications and other health needs.
-All of our staff are fully trained in CPR and appropriate protocols to handle students with seizures.
+All of our staff are fully trained in CPR, Stop The Bleed, and appropriate protocols to handle students with seizures.
 Medication is on site to treat severe anaphylactic allergic reactions.
 Hearing, vision, and spinal screenings are performed every year for the appropriate grades that fall under state guidelines and are submitted to the state.
-Every year, each campus reviews and updates immunization records to make sure each returning and new student is appropriately immunized.
+Every year, each campus reviews and updates immunization records and immunization affidavits to make sure each returning and new student is appropriately up to date.
 At the upper grade levels, we have athletic trainers available to prevent and treat injuries.

 For the safety and security of our students, we have intensively reviewed the processes in place to maximally protect each of our student.
 We have hired outside consultants who have reviewed all of our processes and have made recommendations for improvement.
-We have implemented or are in the process of implementing these recommendations.
+We have implemented these recommendations and continue to update them each year.
 Among our current practices for protecting each student includes the following: